neilcore/merra-accounting/README.md

-# merra-accounting
-MERRA is an accounting software
+# MERRA accounting software
+> [!WARNING]
+> This software is unfinished.
+Keep your expectations low.
+The project aims to make a tool for creating simplified financial management tasks.